HajarDobli/JEE_CRUD_App/README.md

   .Run the project on your local server.
   ## Usage
-  -Access the login page using /login and enter your credentials./n -After successful login, supervisors can manage employees by navigating to /list./n -Employees can access their information through their respective portal.
+  -Access the login page using /login and enter your credentials.<br>
+  -After successful login, supervisors can manage employees by navigating to /list.<br>
+  -Employees can access their information through their respective portal.<br>